Whoaa512/starred/README.md

 - [TahaSh/swapy](https://github.com/TahaSh/swapy) - ✨ A framework-agnostic tool that converts any layout into a drag-to-swap one with just a few lines of code https://swapy.tahazsh.com/
 - [toss/es-toolkit](https://github.com/toss/es-toolkit) - A modern JavaScript utility library that's 2-3 times faster and up to 97% smaller—a major upgrade to lodash.
 - [event-driven-io/Pongo](https://github.com/event-driven-io/Pongo) - Pongo - Mongo but on Postgres and with strong consistency benefits
 - [web-infra-dev/rsdoctor](https://github.com/web-infra-dev/rsdoctor) - A one-stop build analyzer for Rspack and webpack.
-Support us with a star ⭐️
 - [sinclairzx81/zero](https://github.com/sinclairzx81/zero) - A 3D renderer written in JavaScript and rendered to the terminal.
 - [mifi/lossless-cut](https://github.com/mifi/lossless-cut) - The swiss army knife of lossless video/audio editing
 - [mayneyao/eidos](https://github.com/mayneyao/eidos) - An extensible framework for Personal Data Management.